SpikeInterface/spikeinterface-gui/README.md

 ## curation mode

-By default this tools is a viewer only.
-But you can turn it into a tools for manual curation using, the `curation=True` option.
+By default this tool is a viewer only.
+But you can turn it into a tool for manual curation using the `curation=True` option.
-This tools supoort the [curation format from spikeinterface](https://spikeinterface.readthedocs.io/en/latest/modules/curation.html#manual-curation).
+This tool supports the [curation format from spikeinterface](https://spikeinterface.readthedocs.io/en/latest/modules/curation.html#manual-curation).
-This format enbale to:
+This format enables to:
   1. remove units
   2. merge units
   3. create manual labels